Azure/azure-sdk-for-java/sdk/cosmos/azure-spring-data-cosmos/README.md

-# Azure Spring Data Cosmos Core client library for Java
+# Azure Spring Data Cosmos client library for Java

-**Azure Spring Data Cosmos** provides core Spring Data support for Azure Cosmos DB using the [SQL API][sql_api_query], based on Spring Data framework.
+**Azure Spring Data Cosmos** provides Spring Data support for Azure Cosmos DB using the [SQL API][sql_api_query], based on Spring Data framework.
 [Azure Cosmos DB][cosmos_introduction] is a globally-distributed database service which allows developers to work with data using a variety of standard APIs, such as SQL, MongoDB, Cassandra, Graph, and Table.

 ## Spring data version support